angelo-wf/LakeSnes/README.md

 ### Windows

-NOTE: Only tested with Msys2 and clang, but gcc should work as well, and using other environments (Cygwin, Mingw, etc) or Visual Studio might also be possible.
+NOTE: Only tested with Msys2 using clang for x86_64, but building for arm64 should work as well, and using gcc, other environments, other tools (Cygwin, Mingw, etc) or Visual Studio might also be possible.

 - Install [Msys2](https://www.msys2.org)
 - Open a `clang64` environment (and run `pacman -Suy`)